Shimmur/composable-open-url/README.md

 ## Copyright and License

-This library was developed out of work on our app here at [Community.com](http://community.com) and is made available under the [Apache 2.0 license](LICENSE).
+This library was developed out of the work on our app here at [Community.com](http://community.com) and is made available under the [Apache 2.0 license](LICENSE).

 ```
 Copyright 2021 Community.com, Inc.